Our Team

 EVALUATION SPECIALIST

 Yasmeen is passionate about the power of data to connect those at the grassroots with those who can enact change at the grass tops.
-She is a researcher, evaluator, project manager, and policy professional.
-Prior to joining Food Insight Group, Yasmeen worked on multiple consultancies for projects related to the North Carolina food system.
-Additionally, she worked as a consultant conducting large-scale evaluations for life sciences, regulatory, and healthcare organizations.
+She is a researcher, evaluator, and policy professional.
+Prior to joining Food Insight Group, Yasmeen worked on multiple projects related to the North Carolina food system and as a consultant conducting large-scale evaluations for life science, regulatory, and healthcare organizations.
 Yasmeen received her MPH with a concentration in health policy from the UNC Gillings School of Global Public Health.
+She is currently a DrPH student at the Johns Hopkins Bloomberg School of Public Health in the health equity & social justice concentration and a Bloomberg American Health Initiative Fellow.

 Meagan Shedd, PhD (she/her)